-Black-footed ferrets are a native Arizona species that was extinct in Arizona until reintroduction efforts in 1996.
+Black-footed ferrets are native Arizona species that were extinct in Arizona until reintroduction efforts in 1996.
 These ferrets are extreme specialists, relying on prairie dogs for food and prairie dog burrows for shelter.

 Efforts are underway to reintroduce and grow the population of prairie dogs to support future introductions of ferrets.
 These two species, prairie dogs and ferrets are an integral part of the grassland ecosystem.

 Foraging prairie dogs keep the vegetation at a healthy level and their borrowing activities improve soil health by increasing water penetration and bringing soil nutrients to the surface.
 Ferrets will keep the prairie dog colonies in check.

 The park is improving the health of our prairie dog colonies in the park by vaccinating the animals and translocating animals from areas where they are threatened into areas in the park where they were historically.

 Once we have a healthy and robust prairie dog population, we’ll work with the US Fish and Wildlife Service and Arizona Game and Fish to bring back ferrets, returning balance to the grassland and helping the survival prospects of an endangered species.